Frequently Asked Questions

 Do you have a gift shop or a place where I can buy some snacks?

-Snacks, rental towels and soaps, etc can be bought at the reception (open 8 am-12 am).
+We don't have a souvenir shop, but, rental towels and soaps, etc can be bought at the reception (open 8 am-12 am).

 Can we have meals at Tsutsujiso?

 Yes, we can prepare dinner and breakfast with prior reservations (by 3 days before your scheduled arrival).
 Menu details with pictures are available online.